artsFUSION strives to increase the quantity and quality of arts learning experiences for children in Southern Utah.

 Deliver intensive practicum style arts integration courses to all elementary education majors at Southern Utah University

-By cooperating with the Beverley Taylor Sorenson Elementary Arts Learning Program, art works for kids!, the Utah Arts Council, the Southern Utah Museum of Art, and the Utah State Office of Education, artsFUSION is flooding elementary schools with quality arts experiences.
+By cooperating with the Beverley Taylor Sorenson Elementary Arts Learning Program, art works for kids!, the Utah Division of Arts and Museums, the Southern Utah Museum of Art, and the Utah State Board of Education, artsFUSION is flooding elementary schools with quality arts experiences.
+View our 2014-15 Annual Report.

 About Beverley Taylor Sorenson